 2. Resolution of vector and raster

-There is a significant difference of how the resolutions of vector and raster formats are defined.
+There is a significant difference in how the resolutions of vector and raster formats are defined.

-Vector graphics, on the other hand, are made up of plenty of paths, mathematically defined in terms of ratios, proportions, width, height and other dimensions.
-Every time you resize a vector image, its lines, curves and nodes are recalculated, so the result image remains sharp and clear.
+Vector graphics, on the other hand, are made up of plenty of paths, mathematically defined in terms of ratios, proportions, width, height, and other dimensions.
+Every time you resize a vector image, its lines, curves, and nodes are recalculated, so the resulting image remains sharp and clear.
 As you can expect, the edges remain smooth at all times.

 Raster expanded and blurred